Thermadiag/seq/docs/cvector.md

 blocks are handled.
 The acceleration factor is given as a template parameter of cvector class.

 It is possible to specify a different compression method using the **Encoder** template argument of cvector.
-For instance one can use the `seq::detail::NullEncoder` that encode/decode blocks using... memcpy (transforming cvector to a poor deque-like class).
+For instance one can use the `seq::detail::NullEncoder` that encode/decode blocks using... memcpy (transforming cvector into a poor deque-like class).
 For custom encoder, it is possible to specify a different block size instead of the default 256 elements (it must remain a power of 2).
 Note that increasing the block size might increase the compression ratio and bidirectional access patterns, but will slow down random-access patterns.

-seq library provides `seq::Lz4FlatEncoder` and `seq::Lz4TransposeEncoder` (in `internal/lz4small.h`) as example of custom encoders that can be passed to cvector.
+seq library provides `seq::Lz4FlatEncoder` and `seq::Lz4TransposeEncoder` (in `<seq/internal/lz4small.h>`) as example of custom encoders that can be passed to cvector.
 They rely on a modified version of LZ4 compression algorithm suitable for small input length. `seq::Lz4FlatEncoder` is sometimes better than the default block encoder for cvector of seq::tiny_string.